Fahad-FullStackDeveloper/HACKATHONS-Milestone1-new/README.md

-# HACKATHONS-Milestone1
+# HACKATHONS-Milestone1-new

-Static Resume Builder
+Static Resume Builder also Export to PDF.

+made by
+{ Fahad Khakwani
+fahadyousufkhakwani@gmail.com
+Student of GIAIC (Governor Initiative Artificial Intelligence Course) }